Ryan Kidd: Coaching career

-Kidd joined Barnsley in January 2006, where he was the assistant to manager Simon Davey as the club reached the FA Cup semi-finals at Wembley in 2008, having knocked out Liverpool at Anfield, then beating Chelsea at home in the quarter finals.
+Kidd joined Barnsley in January 2006, where he was the assistant to manager Simon Davey as the club reached the FA Cup semi-finals at Wembley in 2008, having knocked out Liverpool at Anfield, then beating Chelsea at home in the quarter-finals.
 Previously he had gained his coaching and managerial experiences working as Development Centre Manager and under-18 team coach at Preston North End, before taking up the offer of Centre of Excellence Manager at Bury.
 He left Barnsley in September 2009 after almost three years, following the sacking of Simon Davey.

 In March 2010, Davey and Kidd again teamed up to take over at League Two side Darlington.
 Davey resigned after just eleven weeks, and on 17 June 2010 Kidd took over as manager of Darlington.
-He signed a two-year contract, however he lasted just eleven days, resigning on 28 June without taking charge of a first-team game and making no signings, after he had second thoughts about the job.
+He signed a two-year contract, however, he lasted just eleven days, resigning on 28 June without taking charge of a first-team game and making no signings, after he had second thoughts about the job.
 On 21 December 2011, Kidd was named as assistant to Rochdale's caretaker manager Chris Beech.
 He later began coaching the under-16s at the Blackpool academy.

 In February 2014, Kidd was appointed as the under-18's manager at Bury.
-Kidd and Chris Brass took charge of the club as joint caretaker-managers following the sacking of David Flitcroft in November 2016, and were given the task of managing the club for the rest of the 2016–17 season.
+Kidd and Chris Brass took charge of the club as joint caretaker managers following the sacking of David Flitcroft in November 2016, and were given the task of managing the club for the rest of the 2016–17 season.
 The club lost all four games before Brass was given the job on a full-time basis, with Kidd being appointed as his assistant.
 He remained at Gigg Lane under three different managers since Brass left in February 2017, and served the club as the youth-team manager in the 2018–19 season, working with Mark Litherland.
 Following the demise of Bury, Kidd moved on to become the under-18 assistant coach at Blackburn Rovers in October 2019.
+He was promoted to Under-18s lead coach in September 2021.